Runabout (series): Runabout 3: Neo Age

 On release, Famitsu magazine scored the game a 31 out of 40.

 Runabout 3D: Drive Impossible

-The first 3D game in the series was released for the Nintendo 3DS in Japan on January 19, 2012.
+Runabout 3D: Drive Impossible was released for the Nintendo 3DS in Japan on January 19, 2012.
 It was developed by Rocket Company.
-The game was released as Crash City Mayhem in Europe by British video game publisher, Ghostlight and in North America by American video game publisher, Majesco Entertainment.
+The game was released as Crash City Mayhem in Europe by British publisher Ghostlight and in North America by American publisher Majesco.

 Music in Runabout

 Felony 11–79 (or Runabout in Japan), Super Runabout and Runabout 3 Neo Age all feature soundtracks performed by Japanese surf band Surf Coasters, who are known for their Dick Dale-esque sound.